CCA welcomes new Communication Design chair Jennifer Sonderby

 This fall, CCA is thrilled to welcome Jennifer Sonderby as the new Communication Design chair.
 Her work has reimagined the identities of major art museums and cultural institutions throughout San Francisco, including the San Francisco Museum of Modern Art, Fine Arts Museums of San Francisco, and Fort Mason Center for Arts & Culture.

+Sonderby is a Distinguished Alum of CCA’s MFA Design program and was part of its inaugural cohort—an experience that continues to inform her practice and approach to design education.
 As Principal of Sonderby Design, she leads a strategy-driven studio specializing in brand identity across products, digital platforms, and built environments.
 Recent projects include a new identity for Fort Mason Art, a brand refresh for the de Young museum, and a scalable, eco-conscious packaging system for eBay’s global Authenticity Guarantee program.
 Previously, she served as Design Director at SFMOMA, where she led the museum’s acclaimed rebrand during its major expansion.
-She is also a Distinguished Alumna of CCA’s MFA Design program, having been part of its inaugural cohort—a formative experience that continues to shape her approach to both design and education.

 “There’s no better place to rethink what design can do than here in San Francisco.
 At CCA, students are encouraged to cross boundaries, take risks, and ask hard questions.
 That’s exactly what the world needs from designers right now.”